ItsLofus/bistep/README.md

 # bistep.js

 Simple Bi-Step/Cycle based encryption for strings.
-Hide your keys appropriately for you needs.
+Hide your keys appropriately for your needs.

 Available on npm:
 < npm install bistep >